Overview of Hedge Funds

-Definition: Hedge funds are privately-owned companies that pool investors' dollars and reinvest them into all kinds of complicated financial instruments.
-Their goal is to outperform the market, by a lot.
-They are expected to be smart enough to create high returns regardless of how the market does.
+Hedge funds are privately owned companies that pool investors' dollars and reinvest them into complicated financial instruments to outperform the market.
+Investors expect them to create high returns regardless of how the market does.

 How Do Hedge Funds Work?

 Hedge funds are set up as limited partnerships or limited liability companies, which offer pass-through tax treatment and limited personal liability for managers and partners.
 Hedge fund legal documents describe how the fund is structured and may outline what the manager can invest in.

 These legal documents also provide information as to how the managers are compensated.
 Hedge fund managers are paid an annual management fee, and may be paid a performance fee if they meet a benchmark called the hurdle rate.
 Most managers have been paid pursuant to the "two and 20" rule.
 That's an annual 2% of total assets for the management fee plus 20% of the profits over the hurdle rate for the performance fee.

 Recently, however, certain investors have begun to pay some of the newer hedge funds a lower amount in fees.
 They appear to be following the "1.4 and 17" rule, i.e., an annual 1.4% of total assets for the management fee plus 17% of the profits over the hurdle rate for the performance fee.

 Hedge funds are limited to wealthier investors, who can afford the higher fees and risks associated with hedge fund investing, and institutional investors.
 Hedge fund investors generally need to be accredited investors under the federal securities laws, and must meet certain net income or earned income thresholds.

 Institutional investors are large firms that make investment decisions on behalf of individual members or shareholders, and some of the most common institutional investors include pension funds, mutual funds, and insurance companies.